The EU acquis

-The EU's regulatory framework for copyright and neighbouring rights (acquis) is a set of ten directives, addressed to the EU Member States:
+The EU's regulatory framework for copyright and neighbouring rights (acquis) is a set of eleven directives and two regulations:

 - Directive on the harmonisation of certain aspects of copyright and related rights in the information society ("InfoSoc Directive"), 22 May 2001